achingono/Northwind/README.md

 ===================

 Probably so, but all comments are welcome.
 I had no real incentive to demonstrate any other technology besides the ones listed above.
+I know I don't have any tests in this project, but that wasn't the point.
+Feel free to add if you're so inclined.
-I'm pretty sure this can be improved (especially the scaffolding code - it's super ugly, I know).
+This is a very rough implementation from a non-expert, so I'm pretty sure this can be improved (especially the scaffolding code - it's super ugly, I know).

 Roadmap/Ideas
 =============